RIPE Database docs

 Both IPv4 and IPv6 addresses are structured in hierarchies with 0/0 and ::/0 as the roots of the structures.
 The root objects have child objects forming the next layer in the hierarchical structure.
 The root objects are therefore the parents of the child objects.
 This is repeated throughout the structure as more layers are added.
 Parent objects are considered to be less specific than the child objects.
 Child objects are considered to be more specific to the parent objects.

-All details relating to name, postal address, phone, fax, email or any other form of electronica communication that is used by a person or an organisation.
+All details relating to name, postal address, phone, fax, email or any other form of electronic communication that is used by a person or an organisation.

 A legal phrase referring to information stored in the RIPE Database.